-- 4.2 The Subject Member will normally be informed of the identity of the Complainant and details of the complaint made against them, but the Complainant's identity and/or details of their complaint may be withheld at the Complainant's request if it appears to the Monitoring Officer that there are sound reasons for granting such a request (refer to paragraph 5 of Annex 1 to these Arrangements).
-How is a subject member expected to defend themselves against something they have no details about?
-When a complaint is considered serious enough for complete anonymity should Police involvement be considered depending on the nature of the complaint. - 4.3 The Monitoring Officer will normally acknowledge receipt of a complaint within 15 working days of receiving it.
+4.2 The Subject Member will normally be informed of the identity of the Complainant and details of the complaint made against them, but the Complainant's identity and/or details of their complaint may be withheld at the Complainant's request if it appears to the Monitoring Officer that there are sound reasons for granting such a request (refer to paragraph 5 of Annex 1 to these Arrangements).

+4.3 The Monitoring Officer will normally acknowledge receipt of a complaint within 15 working days of receiving it.
 At the same time (and subject to paragraph.
 4.2 above), the Monitoring Officer will send a copy of the complaint to the Subject Member in accordance with paragraph 1 of Annex 1 to these Arrangements.